-LandCorp recognised early on that the successful development of Broome North would require the active participation and support of the local community and key agency stakeholders.
-To ensure a collaborative vision for the future development Broome North, LandCorp and its project team facilitated a four-day Planning Design Forum (PDF) at the Mangrove Resort in Broome from 19-22 August 2009.
+Development WA (then LandCorp) recognised early on that the successful development of Broome North would require the active participation and support of the local community and key agency stakeholders.
+To ensure a collaborative vision for the future development Broome North, Development WA (then LandCorp) and its project team facilitated a four-day Planning Design Forum (PDF) at the Mangrove Resort in Broome from 19-22 August 2009.
 The purpose of the PDF was to:

-- Identify what matters to the local community and other key stakeholders in the development of the land; - Detail the issues, opportunities and values of the site: - Establish the overarching design principles for future development and how these can be incorporated into a Masterplan; - Agree on the best urban design and built form outcomes that celebrate the land's values; - Prepare a final design concept that has the support of forum participants.
+- Identify what matters to the local community and other key stakeholders in the development of the land; - Detail the issues, opportunities and values of the site; - Establish the overarching design principles for future development and how these can be incorporated into a Masterplan; - Agree on the best urban design and built form outcomes that celebrate the land's values; and - Prepare a final design concept that has the support of forum participants.